bellentuck/GraphQL/projects/users/README.md

       resolve(parentValue, args) {   // resolve() is what actually gets the data
         // 'args' is whatever arguments were called with the root query. return users.find(u => u.id === args.id);
+        // Just have to return raw JSON or js object,
+        // and GraphQL takes care of it from there.
       }
     }
   }